geekgonecrazy/geekgonecrazy.github.io/content/posts/2026-03-23-a-decade-at-rocket-chat.md

 +++

-It's hard to believe I'm writing this.
-After nearly 10 years at Rocket.Chat, I'm saying goodbye.
-What started as just a guy on the internet submitting pull requests to fix image stretching...
-Turned into a decade of building across multiple cloud platforms, traveling the world, meeting/working with great people, making friends, leading teams, and learning **A Lot**.
+After 10 years at Rocket.Chat...
+I'm saying goodbye.
+I started contributing to Rocket.Chat after it appeared on Hacker News in 2015.
+Some of my first pull requests were fixing image stretching bugs, hubot integrations, jitsi integration and many others.
+Then quickly became the Cloud/Deployment guy after being hired.

+When I joined my world was pretty small.
+I hadn't been out of country much, and I only ever worked with people I had met in person.
+Now i've traveled and worked with people from all around the world.

 I want to look back on this journey.
 Not just the technical milestones, but how I grew as a technical professional, the team evolution, the org changes, the migrations that aged me, and the people who made it all worth it.

-## The Very Beginning: A Community Contributor Fixing Bugs (2015)
+## 2015: A Community Contributor Fixing Bugs

 I discovered Rocket.Chat in 2015. **Bradley Hilton** and I had actually been building our own chat application.
 It started because he needed a staff chat for his Minecraft server and was tired of using Slack (and definitely didn't want to pay for it).
-We couldn't find anything that fit, so we started building our own.
-When I found Rocket.Chat it was exactly what we were trying to build.
+We couldn't find anything off the shelf that fit the need.
+So we started building our own in Golang.
+When I found Rocket.Chat it was almost exactly what we were trying to build.
 So instead of reinventing the wheel, I started using it, hit rough edges, and started fixing them.
 My first pull request on August 21st, 2015 was titled "Fix image stretching."
 The second one came the same day: "Fix search not coming up."

 Within a week I was submitting PRs for pin/unpin functionality, configuring the site name via environment variables, adding `/invite` and `/leave` slash commands, and improving hubot-rocketchat.
 33 PRs across 4 repos before the year was out.
 I wasn't an employee.
 I wasn't getting paid.
 I was just a guy who liked the product enough to make it better.